Keshala09/hello-world-demo/README.md

 # hello-world-demo

-# A Simple Hello World Python Demo
+# A Simple Hello World Demo

 This is a simple hello world demo using python 3 and docker.
 This project is done for self-learning.

 ## Run the application

 We can simply use `python3 app.py` command.